-When you book -
+Before you decide to book -

-Which will my guide be?
+Who will my guide be?
 Do they really be local or western?

-Throughout your holiday -
+While on your holiday -

 Ask to see the tour companies "local projects".
 Check them out and be sure these are legitimate.
 In many cases money just gets thrown into projects rather than a lot of it really does anything good.